jeremycohoe/cisco-ios-xe-programmability-lab/README.md

 # Module 9 - Guest Shell and On-Box Python
 #### [https://github.com/jeremycohoe/cisco-ios-xe-programmability-lab-module-9-guestshell-onbox-python](https://github.com/jeremycohoe/cisco-ios-xe-programmability-lab-module-9-guestshell-onbox-python)

+Guest Shell is the Linux container that is available within IOS XE.
+It provides a Python API that enables programmatic device configuration using the included on-box CLI modules.
+Guest Shell includes the Bash Shell with access to the YUM package manager as well as the Python interpretor which makes it a very flexible and powerful automation option for network engineers.

 # Module 10 - Application Hosting with iPerf
 #### [https://github.com/jeremycohoe/cisco-ios-xe-programmability-lab-module-10-application-hosting](https://github.com/jeremycohoe/cisco-ios-xe-programmability-lab-module-10-application-hosting)

+The Application Hosting framework enables Docker based containers to run on top of IOS XE to enable additional edge compute use cases. iPerf is an application that enables calculation of link speeds between network and end-user devices and can be run within Docker.
+The networking configuration as well as the Docker workflows, and IOS XE configuration to run the Docker app are provided so that a container can easily be downloaded from DockerHub and installed and running on the IOS XE device.